SandboxEscaper/stalkers_suck/README.md

 I'm not going to update my new website.
 I'm just going to vanish from the internet.
 This is what you people want right?
 You'll still see me on the acknowledgement page.
-Check this month's patch tuesday.
+Check this month's patch tuesday (July).
 I'll still be finding bugs.
 And you'll still be jealous pathetic little men.

 It's all your loss.